lucwilson/model_selection/README.md

 Simulated power spectra (and their constituent parameters) and noise matrix used in the preprnt can be found in ms_specparam_data_spectra.m.

-Code used for analyzing the empirical data in the preprint (Cam-CAN) can be found in regression_analyses_plotting_utils.rmd.
+Code used for analyzing Cam-CAN data in the preprint can be found in the figures folder.

 Empirical metadata and results in the preprint (Cam-CAN), where permissible to share, can be found in /empirical_data.